 Advice is sought from agencies and referrals made in agreement with parents, when needed.
 These external agencies support school staff in identifying a child's barriers to learning and they provide advice for both school staff and parents.
-The work undertaken by services in school is coordinated by the SENCO.
+The work undertaken to engage such services in school is coordinated by the SENCO.